d3m02/cpp_grimoire/C++ Notes/CppCon and similar/105 STL Algorithms in Less Than an Hour.md

 + `std::minmax_element` - return max and min element as `std::pair<iterator, interator>`

 ## Algorithms on Sets
-Set - any sorted collaction
+Set - any sorted collection
 + `std::set_defference (begin(a), end(a); begin(b), end(b), std::back_inserter(results))` -  return elements that in set A, but not in set B. And it's in linear complexity
 + `std::set_intersection` - returns elements that in both sets.
 + `std::set_union` - return all elements from A and B